jeangarcia77/Covid-19-Data-Engineering-Project/README.md

 ### Step 2:
-* Now I have rest 3 datasets i.e cases_and_deaths, hospial_admissions, testing_data that are successfully uploaded in the GitHub repository under Covid19-Europe-Project
+* The following 3 datasets: cases_and_deaths, hospial_admissions, testing_data that are successfully uploaded in the GitHub repository under Covid19-Europe-Project
 /main-csv-data-files.
-Now I have to connect these files to the ADF through ***https:*** Linked Service and gave my base url name to it.
-Since I wanted to create ingest all these 3 datasets into **ADLS gen2** at a time, I created a json file with 3 files and created parameterized datset and with the help of Lookup acivity and ForEach activity I was able to successfully ingest the data into the **ADLS gen2**.
+Now I have to connect these files to the ADF through ***https:*** Linked Service and provided a base url name to it.
+Since I wanted to ingest all these 3 datasets into **ADLS gen2** at a time, I created a json file with 3 files and created a parameterized dataset with the help of Lookup acivity and ForEach activity I was able to successfully ingest the data into the **ADLS gen2**.

 ![](./Slides_and_Screenshots(Media)/github_files_ingestion.png)

 ### Step 3:
-* Once right after the required data ingested into the ADLS gen2 storage, I have created the dataFlows for all of the four files and creatd the required datasets for those.
+* Right after the required data was ingested into the ADLS gen2 storage, I created the dataFlows for all of the four files and created the required datasets.
 Now the DataFow will help us to create the transformations according to the project requirement.
-Once after the dataFlows build, I created the the pipelines for all of those 4 datasets which redirects to the another Container in the same ADLS storage.
+Once the dataFlows have been built, I created the the pipelines for the 4 datasets which redirects to another Container in the same ADLS storage.

 *These the pictures of the dataFlows that are used for the transformations*